 A “short sale” is real estate lingo for a house that’s being put up for sale for less than the homeowner owes on the mortgage, Usually, the homeowner is in financial distress and is trying to avoid foreclosure; sometimes, the seller has already defaulted on the loan.

-The current trend with short sales is for lenders to reach out to sellers who get behind on their home payments, offering them relocation money and a path toward preapproval for a short sale.
-The lender will, as part of this process, order a BPO (best-price offer) analysis, showing what amount the house could sell for.
+As the many foreclosures worked there way through the system, however, it became more common for lenders to reach out to sellers who get behind on their home payments.
+The lenders would offer them relocation money and a path toward preapproval for a short sale.
+The lender will also, as part of this process, order a BPO (best-price offer) analysis, showing what amount the house could sell for.

-The seller’s lender will need to approve the short sale, adding a potential hurdle—not to mention time delay—to the process.
-Unless you offer the preapproved BPO amount, the lender may still need to run some numbers, trying to balance the amount that would be lost on the loan against the probable loss (of time and money) if the property continued on into foreclosure.
+The seller’s lender will still need to approve the actual short sale after an offer has been submitted, which adds a potential hurdle—not to mention time delay—to the process.
+Unless a buyer offers the preapproved BPO amount, the lender may still need to run some numbers, trying to balance the amount that would be lost on the loan against the probable loss (of time and money) if the property continued on into foreclosure.

-A short sale may have an incredibly attractive low price, but that doesn’t necessarily make it a good deal.
+A short sale may have an incredibly attractive low price, but that doesn’t necessarily make it a good deal for the buyer.
 The seller may have overpaid to begin with, or the market may have fallen significantly.
-And as explained below, as the buyer you may be responsible for significant additional costs that aren’t accounted for in the selling price.
+And as explained below, the buyer you may end up responsible for significant additional costs that weren’t accounted for in the selling price.

 How much the homeowner owes on the property.
 If it’s a lot more than you’re willing to pay, the lender is unlikely to approve the sale.
 Lenders reportedly favor offers of at least 85% of the property’s appraised market value, but in very badly distressed real estate markets, have been known to accept as little as 50% of this amount.

-Whether the homeowner has more than one loan.
-If so, you’ll need the approval of all lenders to make the sale, and the more lenders there are, the harder that will be to get, because they must each agree to taking a smaller portion of the house sale proceeds.
+Whether the homeowner took out more than one loan on the property.
+If so, you’ll need the approval of all affected lenders in order to close the sale.
+The more lenders are involved, the harder that will be to get, because they must each agree to taking a smaller portion of the house sale proceeds.

 What kind of legwork has already been done.
-Banks will approve a short sale only if the seller is in financial distress.
+Banks will approve a short sale only if the seller is in financial distress or has actually defaulted on the loan.
 Make sure the seller has at least contacted the bank and gotten confirmation that the bank will consider a short sale.
 Unless you’re not in any particularly hurry to buy a place, you don’t want to waste your time waiting for a bank to respond to an offer if you’re fairly certain it will just be rejected anyway.